 Supporting National Park Service Efforts

 Currently, the Institute is working closely with NPS’s Stewardship Institute to roll out their Urban Agenda.
-Through this collaboration, we are exploring new ways the NPS can best engage, collaborate, and serve communities in urban areas to increase the relevance of our national parks to an ever-changing populace.
+Through this collaboration, we are exploring novel ways the NPS can best collaborate with and authentically serve communities in urban areas to increase the relevance of our national parks to an ever-changing populace.

 Local Best Practice

-In early 2015, the Institute published a report that examines the importance of engaging new, diverse communities through youth programming.
-Engaging Diverse Youth in Park Programs uses case studies from the Crissy Field Center and the Santa Monica Mountains National Recreation Area to build a roadmap for others looking to engage the next generation of diverse, urban youth.
+In early 2015, the Institute published a report that examines the importance of reaching out to communities - particularly those that may not have traditionally utilized parks - through youth programming.
+Engaging Diverse Youth in Park Programs uses case studies from the Crissy Field Center and the Santa Monica Mountains National Recreation Area to build a roadmap for others looking to engage the next generation of urban youth.

 For more information please contact us at email@example.com.